w3c/wai-presentations2all/content/index.md

 {% include box.html type="start" class="full" %}
 {:/}

-Do you remember a time when people around you broke out in laughter, but you didn't hear the joke? <br>
+<em>Do you remember a time when people around you broke out in laughter, but you didn't hear the joke? <br>
 Be careful not to leave out information for some people in your audience.
-For example, if you say "you can read it on the slide", you are probably excluding people who cannot see the slide.
+For example, if you say "you can read it on the slide", you are probably excluding people who cannot see the slide.</em>

 This page helps you avoid excluding people with disabilities.
+Most of it applies presenters, some for organizers is in a separate section.

 {::nomarkdown}
 {% include box.html type="end" %}